Political sociology: Antonio Gramsci

 Antonio Gramsci's theory of hegemony is tied to his conception of the capitalist state.
 Gramsci does not understand the state in the narrow sense of the government.
 Instead, he divides it between political society (the police, the army, legal system, etc.) – the arena of political institutions and legal constitutional control – and civil society (the family, the education system, trade unions, etc.) – commonly seen as the private or non-state sphere, which mediates between the state and the economy.
 However, he stresses that the division is purely conceptual and that the two often overlap in reality.
 Gramsci claims the capitalist state rules through force plus consent: political society is the realm of force and civil society is the realm of consent.
-Gramsci proffers that under modern capitalism the bourgeoisie can maintain its economic control by allowing certain demands made by trade unions and mass political parties within civil society to be met by the political sphere.
+Gramsci proffers that under modern capitalism, the bourgeoisie can maintain its economic control by allowing certain demands made by trade unions and mass political parties within civil society to be met by the political sphere.
 Thus, the bourgeoisie engages in passive revolution by going beyond its immediate economic interests and allowing the forms of its hegemony to change.
-Gramsci posits that movements such as reformism and fascism, as well as the scientific management and assembly line methods of Frederick Taylor and Henry Ford respectively, are examples of this.
+Gramsci posits that movements such as reformism and fascism, as well as the scientific management and assembly line methods of Frederick Taylor and Henry Ford, respectively, exemplify this.

 Ralph Miliband

 English Marxist sociologist Ralph Miliband was influenced by American sociologist C. Wright Mills, of whom he had been a friend.
-He published The State in Capitalist Society in 1969, a study in Marxist political sociology, rejecting the idea that pluralism spread political power, and maintaining that power in Western democracies was concentrated in the hands of a dominant class.
+He published The State in Capitalist Society in 1969, a study in Marxist political sociology, rejecting the idea that pluralism spreads political power, and maintaining that power in Western democracies was concentrated in the hands of a dominant class.

 Nicos Poulantzas

-Nicos Poulantzas' theory of the state reacted to what he saw as simplistic understandings within Marxism.
-For him Instrumentalist Marxist accounts such as that of Miliband held that the state was simply an instrument in the hands of a particular class.
-Poulantzas disagreed with this because he saw the capitalist class as too focused on its individual short-term profit, rather than on maintaining the class's power as a whole, to simply exercise the whole of state power in its own interest.
+Nicos Poulantzas's theory of the state reacted to what he saw as simplistic understandings within Marxism.
+For him Instrumentalist, Marxist accounts such as that of Miliband held that the state was simply an instrument in the hands of a particular class.
+Poulantzas disagreed with this because he saw the capitalist class as too focused on its individual short-term profits rather than on maintaining the class's power as a whole and thus on exercising state power in its own interest.
 Poulantzas argued that the state, though relatively autonomous from the capitalist class, nonetheless functions to ensure the smooth operation of capitalist society, and therefore benefits the capitalist class.
 In particular, he focused on how an inherently divisive system such as capitalism could coexist with the social stability necessary for it to reproduce itself—looking in particular to nationalism as a means to overcome the class divisions within capitalism.
 Borrowing from Gramsci's notion of cultural hegemony, Poulantzas argued that repressing movements of the oppressed is not the sole function of the state.
 Rather, state power must also obtain the consent of the oppressed.
-It does this through class alliances, where the dominant group makes an "alliance" with subordinate groups as a means to obtain the consent of the subordinate group.
+It does this through class alliances, in which the dominant group forms an "alliance" with subordinate groups to obtain their consent.